Genoma-Agency/db-sync/README.md

   --logConfig arg (= ./db-sync-log.xml) path of logger xml configuration --pkBulk arg (= 10000000)             number of primary keys to read with a
                                         single query
+  --compareBulk arg (= 10000)           number of records to read to compare
+                                        md5 content when option 'update' is
+                                        used
   --modifyBulk arg (= 5000)             number of records to read to
                                         insert/update in a single transaction
 ```